Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Acknowledgments

 \section{Acknowledgments}

-The authors wish to acknowledge gratefully the following contributions: SAA during her graduate study was partially supported by NSF grants DMS-1554456 and DMS-1500704; SAD was supported by NSF grant DMS-1716822; KAO was supported by the Simons Collaboration on Wave Turbulence; PML thanks support of Russian Ministry of Science and Higher education.
-The work of PML was supported by the National Science Foundation, grant DMS-1814619.
-Simulations were performed at the Texas Advanced Computing Center using the Extreme Science and Engineering Discovery Environment (XSEDE), supported by NSF Grant ACI-1053575.
-Also authors would like to thank developers of FFTW~\cite{fftw3} for this useful and free software.
+The authors wish to acknowledge gratefully the following contributions: SAA during her graduate study was partially supported by NSF grants DMS-1554456 and DMS-1500704; DSA was supported by NSF grant DMS-1716822; KAO was supported by the Simons Collaboration on Wave Turbulence.
+The work of LPM was partially supported by the National Science Foundation, grant DMS-1814619.
+We thank support of Russian Ministry of Science and Higher education Grant No. 075-15-2019-1893.
+Some simulations were performed at the Texas Advanced Computing Center using the Extreme Science and Engineering Discovery Environment (XSEDE), supported by NSF Grant ACI-1053575.